gkdreamz/mgrid/README.md

 ##Requirements

 - Any flavor of PHP 5.3 or above should do
+- Twig template engine 1.* version
 - [optional] PHPUnit 3.5+ to execute the test suite (phpunit --version)

 ##Submitting bugs and feature requests

-Bugs and feature request are tracked on [GitHub](http://mgrid.mdnsolutions.com/issues)
+Bugs and feature request are tracked on [GitHub](https://github.com/medinadato/mgrid/issues)

 ##Frameworks Integration